EighteenZi/rocksdb_wiki/Tailing-Iterator.md

 To enable it, set `ReadOptions::tailing` to `true` when creating a new iterator.
 Note that tailing iterator currently supports only moving in the forward direction (in other words, `Prev()` and `SeekToLast()` are not supported).

+Not all new data is guaranteed to be available to a tailing iterator.
+Seek() or SeekToFirst() on a tailing iterator can be thought of as creating an implicit snapshot -- anything written after it may, but is not guaranteed to be seen.

 ### Implementation details

 A tailing iterator provides a merged view of two internal iterators: